The University of Texas at San Antonio logo

 1970

-First President, Arleigh B. Templeton, appointed; 600-acre land donation secured for campus.
+First president, Arleigh B. Templeton, appointed, and a 600-acre land donation secured for the main campus site.

 1973